Eeshau/Simplify-PitCSC-DiscordBot/README.md

 # About
-A bot that sends a message when a posting is added/modified to the Simplify and PittCSC internship table. https://github.com/pittcsc/Summer2024-Internships
+A Discord bot that sends a message to a given channel when a posting is added/modified to the Simplify and PittCSC internship table. https://github.com/pittcsc/Summer2024-Internships